Federated Learning in Non-IID Settings Aided by Differentially Private Synthetic Data: Differentially Private Mean Sharing

 where $F_{w_{i}^{t}}(\cdot)$ denotes the entire network with parameters $w_{i}^{t}$, $x$ and $\hat{x}$ are the input and its reconstruction, respectively, and $y$ denotes the ground-truth.
 The local training loss is formed as

 where $\lambda$ is a hyper-parameter.
 In our experiments, we fine-tune the hyper-parameter and report the performance with the best $\lambda$.
 The training then enters the secondary phase, where we train only the encoder and classifier (i.e., the optimization focuses on $\ell_1$).
+This is elaborated next.